-Recently at a Christmas gift bazaar, I stumbled across the most amazing treat: hot cocoa on a stick!
-The lady who’d made them said they’re one of her best sellers, because most people think it’s too much trouble to make them even though she thinks they’re quite easy.
+I recently stumbled across the most amazing treat at a Christmas gift bazaar: hot cocoa on a stick!
+The lady who’d made them said they’re one of her best sellers because most people think it’s too much trouble to make them.
+I guess I’m not most people.

 How To Make Hot Cocoa On A Stick